orbitalquark/textadept/docs/api.md

 ---

 Map of all messages used by Textadept to their localized form.
-If the table does not contain the localized version of a given message, it returns a string that starts with "No Localization:" via a metamethod.
+If the localized version of a given message does not exist, the non-localized message is returned.
+Use `rawget()` to check if a localization exists.
 Note: the terminal version ignores any "_" mnemonics the GUI version would use.

 ---